 Janice still hasn't been able to grasp the full scope of what she's learned from being a breast cancer survivor, but her work with the Young Survival Coalition has helped her make her story count.
 “It helped me realize how important it is to have a cause in some way,” she says.
 Being surrounded by other girls who battled cancer at a young age helps put life into perspective, too.
 “You will rationalize ‘til you're blue in the face,” she says of other young women who avoid seeking a diagnosis.
 But in the end, seeking an answer is the only way to work towards a cure.

-A Recent Update: During the past year (2010-2011), Janice finished her master's degree in civil engineering at Georgia Tech right on schedule, and she also got married last May!
+Update: Janice finished her master's degree in civil engineering at Georgia Tech right on schedule, and she also got married!
 She is still involved with the Young Survival Coalition and loves that she gets to benefit from the support that the organization gives her.
 Janice also continues to recieve clean bills of health each time she sees her doctor.

 "Thinking about my health can be difficult," she says.
 "It can be a challenge to remind myself that I am healthy and that every new feeling is not something bad.
 But with the help of good doctors and a great family, I manage to get through it."